-τοοι GOAL INDICATOR Project/Plan logo Develop a logo for all major project materials Recognition of the project fact Sheets Distribute information facts to prepare people to assist in decision making and project/plan understanding Quality and relevance of comments received Posters and Flyers Inform the community of public involvement activity or project/plan information Minimum of ? % of meeting attendees/ survey respondents indicated that they saw a poster/flyer Comment form/ Create a form that will elicit relevant project/plan comments ?% of meeting attendees filled out a form OR ?% of visitors to a website submitted a form OR ?% of mail recipients return the form Project Specific New/letter/ Increase understanding and encourage the public to assist in the decision-making process Minimum of ? % of meeting attendees/ survey respondents indicated that they received a newsletter OR Reaches a minimum of ? % persons that area affected by a project/plan Other New/letter/ (Citie/.
-Homeowner/ A//ociation/. etc.) Increase understanding and encourage the public to assist in the decision-making process If no project specific newsletter: Minimum of ? % of meeting attendees/ survey respondents were reached OR Reaches a minimum of ? % persons that area affected by a project/plan If in addition to project specific newsletter: Minimum of ? % of meeting attendees/ survey respondents were reached Direct Mailing/ Provide legal notification to affected community Mailed piece received by all intended property owners; none returned Adı/Press Releases Provide legal notification to affected community Confirmation that ad or press release was published τοοι GOAL INDICATOR Project Specific Webzitez Inform the public of upcoming opportunities to participate in decision- making Minimum of ?% hits per month Increase of at least ?% over the life of the project/plan.
+TOOL GOAL INDICATOR Project/Plan Logo Develop a logo for all major project materials Recognition of the project Fact Sheets Distribute information facts to prepare people to assist in decision making and project/plan understanding Quality and relevance of comments received Posters and Flyers Inform the community of public involvement activity or project/plan information Minimum of ?% of meeting attendees/ survey respondents indicated that they saw a poster/flyer Comment Forms Create a form that will elicit relevant project/plan comments ?% of meeting attendees filled out a form OR ?% of visitors to a website submitted a form OR ?% of mail recipients return the form Project Specific Newsletters Increase understanding and encourage the public to assist in the decision-making process Minimum of ?% of meeting attendees/ survey respondents indicated that they received a newsletter OR Reaches a minimum of ?% persons that area affected by a project/plan Other Newsletters (Cities, Homeowners Associations, etc.) Increase understanding and encourage the public to assist in the decision-making process If no project specific newsletter: Minimum of ?% of meeting attendees/ survey respondents were reached OR Reaches a minimum of ?% persons that area affected by a project/plan If in addition to project specific newsletter: Minimum of ?% of meeting attendees/ survey respondents were reached Direct Mailings Provide legal notification to affected community Mailed piece received by all intended property owners; none returned Ads/Press Releases Provide legal notification to affected community Confirmation that ad or press release was published

+TOOL GOAL INDICATOR Project Specific Websites Inform the public of upcoming opportunities to participate in decision-making Minimum of ?% hits per month Increase of at least ?% over the life of the project/plan.
 Expectations may be higher depending on the size of the study area.
-TV Message Boards Inform the public of upcoming opportunities to participate in decision- making Minimum of ? % of meeting attendees/ survey respondents indicated that they saw the meeting notice Survey/ Encourage relevant responses by explaining importance of receiving feedback ?% of contacted persons participate in the survey OR ?% of mail recipients return the survey Public Acce ıı TV Inform the public of upcoming opportunities to participate in decision- making Minimum of ? % of meeting attendees/ survey respondents indicated that they saw the meeting notice Email Announcements/ Internet Message Boards Inform the public of upcoming opportunities to participate in decision- making Minimum of ? % of meeting attendees/ survey respondents indicated that they saw the meeting notice Small Group Meetings Increase understanding; relevant project/plan comments received Evaluation form indicating project/plan understanding increased; relevant comments received Public Hearing/ Meet legal requirements and ascertain that the community understands the project/plan Quality and relevance of comments received Project Open Hou ses/ Workshops Increase understanding; provide avenue to receive comments ? % of affected population (based on study area) in attendance; relevant comments received Citizen Advi r ory Committee r Create a representative group of individuals to review project materials All segments of affected community are represented
+TV Message Boards Inform the public of upcoming opportunities to participate in decision-making Minimum of ?% of meeting attendees/ survey respondents indicated that they saw the meeting notice Surveys Encourage relevant responses by explaining importance of receiving feedback ?% of contacted persons participate in the surveyOR?% of mail recipients return the survey Public Access TV Inform the public of upcoming opportunities to participate in decision-making Minimum of ?% of meeting attendees/ survey respondents indicated that they saw the meeting notice Email Announcements/ Internet Message Boards Inform the public of upcoming opportunities to participate in decision-making Minimum of ?% of meeting attendees/ survey respondents indicated that they saw the meeting notice Small Group Meetings Increase understanding; relevant project/plan comments received Evaluation form indicating project/plan understanding increased; relevant comments received Public Hearings Meet legal requirements and ascertain that the community understands the project/plan Quality and relevance of comments received Project Open Houses/ Workshops Increase understanding; provide avenue to receive comments ?% of affected population (based on study area) in attendance; relevant comments received Citizen Advisory Committees Create a representative group of individuals to review project materials All segments of affected community are represented

-V. Conclusion
+VII.
+Conclusion